S-Man42/GCWizard/README.md

 </li>
 	<li>
 		<b>Internationalize</b>: In the directory <tt>/assets/i18n/</tt> you can find all language files.
 These are key/value JSON files, each for every supported language.
-You already used a localization key for the title in the registry.
+You already used a localization key in the registry, which is mapped here to the title, the description and an example (title is neccessary, others are optional but recommended).
 This needs to be transferred to a real text.
 So, please add all used keys (maybe you used some directly in your widget as well) and put the text in the specific language:

 ```
 en.json:
  "increasedn_title" : "Increased N",
+ "increasedn_description" : "Increases an integer value by 1",
+ "increasedn_example" : "41 → 42",

 de.json:
  "increasedn_title" : "Inkrementiertes N",
+ "increasedn_description" : "Erhöht eine Ganzzahl um 1",
+ "increasedn_example" : "41 → 42",
 ```

 </li>